Goofy_Coyote a year ago

 I also use my browsers' DevTools for faster CSS iteration, and Paint.NET for concept art and comparing/measuring screenshots.
 Sometimes I even use Illustrator and/or Inkscape for some SVG stuff (which I manually edit in code afterwards) - in this blogpost I used Inkscape to recreate the cat emoji and the Chrome iframe error pixel art icon.

-pcthrowaway 9 months ago
+pcthrowaway a year ago

 Weird to see so little traction on this novel attack.